-At any point during the process students are encouraged to get clarification from the Director of Operations or the Internal Auditor (see Appendix K for Office Locations).
+At any point during the process students are encouraged to get clarification from the Director of Operations or the Internal Auditor (by emailing doo@libi.edu).
 If the matter is not resolved through internal mediation, the student must notify the Director of Operations within ten (10) calendar days that he/she wishes to proceed with the formal complaint.
 The student will then be asked to produce a written description of the redress that he/she seeks.